xtaci/grasshopper/README.md

 [9]: https://img.shields.io/github/v/release/xtaci/grasshopper?color=orange
 [10]: https://github.com/xtaci/grasshopper/releases/latest

 **Grasshopper** is a UDP packet forwarder that listens for incoming packets and forwards them to a configured destination.
-It optionally supports cryptography for both incoming and outgoing packets, using different keys and methods.
+It optionally supports encryption for both incoming and outgoing packets, using different keys and cryptographic methods.

 ## Architecture
 Grasshopper functions as a chained relay system.
-Take a chained DNS query For example:
+For example, consider a chained DNS query:
 ```
                       ┌────────────┐                 ┌───────────────┐
                       │ ENCRYPTED  │                 │ RE-ENCRYPTION │